arsysop/passage-loc/README.md

 ## Passage Licensing Operator Components (LOC)

-The Passage LOC is a part of the [Eclipse Passage](https://projects.eclipse.org/projects/technology.passage) solution.
+The Passage LOC has been migrated to [Eclipse Passage](https://www.eclipse.org/passage).
-It contains the E4 RCP Application that helps to manage licensing data:
-* Feature Sets and Features
-* Product Lines, Products and Product Versions
-* Users
-* License Packs and License Conditions

 ### License